nathanaela2002/cf_ai_project/README.md

 - Customize message rendering and tool confirmation dialogs
 - Add new controls to the header

-### Example Use Cases
+### Example Queries

-1. **Customer Support Agent**
-   - Add tools for:
-     - Ticket creation/lookup
-     - Order status checking
-     - Product recommendations
-     - FAQ database search

-2. **Development Assistant**
-   - Integrate tools for:
-     - Code linting
-     - Git operations
-     - Documentation search
-     - Dependency checking

-3. **Data Analysis Assistant**
-   - Build tools for:
-     - Database querying
-     - Data visualization
-     - Statistical analysis
-     - Report generation

-4. **Personal Productivity Assistant**
-   - Implement tools for:
-     - Task scheduling with flexible timing options
-     - One-time, delayed, and recurring task management
-     - Task tracking with reminders
-     - Email drafting
-     - Note taking

-5. **Scheduling Assistant**
-   - Build tools for:
-     - One-time event scheduling using specific dates
-     - Delayed task execution (e.g., "remind me in 30 minutes")
-     - Recurring tasks using cron patterns
-     - Task payload management
-     - Flexible scheduling patterns
+Try asking Beatsmith AI:

+- "Find songs similar to Cruel Summer"
+- "Find artists similar to The Weeknd"
+- "Search for Taylor Swift on Spotify"
+- "Get track information for [song name]"
+- "What songs are similar to [track name]?"

+### Extending Beatsmith

-Each use case can be implemented by:
+You can extend Beatsmith AI by:

-1. Adding relevant tools in `tools.ts`
+1. Adding new music-related tools in `tools.ts`
-2. Customizing the UI for specific interactions
+2. Customizing the UI for specific interactions in `app.tsx`
 3. Extending the agent's capabilities in `server.ts`
-4. Adding any necessary external API integrations
+4. Integrating additional music APIs (e.g., Apple Music, YouTube Music)

 ## Learn More